Med Ed App Case Study

 Easy and fun to use it promotes learning, allowing students and healthcare professionals to dip in whenever they have a spare moment while keeping track of their test results.

 Genetic Digital have provided an excellent service working closely with the University of East Anglia to produce a very high quality application learning tool for both students and healthcare professionals.
 Developed in conjunction with Rosemont Pharmaceuticals with an unrestricted grant, the design is clean and modern while the app is very intuitive.
-It has received many positive reviews from both lecturers and pharmacy students and this has resulted in a number of other UK universities adopting the tool as part of their teaching materials.
+It has received many positive reviews from both lecturers and pharmacy students and this has resulted in a number of other universities adopting the tool as part of their teaching materials.